Sairam789123/currency_intelligence_dashboard/README.md

 This web application analyzes currency exchange rates using a public API.
 It allows users to view and interact with currency data to understand trends and relationships between different currencies.

+Purpose -

+The purpose of this project is to help users better understand how different currencies behave instead of just converting values.
+This application allows users to explore exchange rates, observe how they change over time, and compare different currencies.
+Overall, the project focuses on turning raw currency data into useful insights that can help users understand the global currency system in a simple way.

 API Used -

 Frankfurter API